eclipse-zenoh/roadmap/rfcs/ALL/SHM.md

 > **Best practices**
 >
-> The optimal `SharedMemoryProvider` capacity is usually smth around twice the sum of in-flight payloads.
+> The optimal `SharedMemoryProvider` capacity is usually something around twice the sum of in-flight payloads.
 Providing too small amount of memory might cause out-of-memory hickups while providing too big memory regions is not cache-friendly.
 >
 > GC'ing might take time and produce latency jitter, especially if there are many buffers in-flight.
 If this becomes an issue, consider optimizing time points when you allocate and\or use separate `garbage_collect()` method of `SharedMemoryProvider`.